Angie Ward

 Angie Ward (born June 12, 1968) is a CMA and ACM award-winning media personality and Class of 2021 inductee into the Country Radio Hall Of Fame.
-She is the Assistant Program Director at IHeartMedia radio station WUBL, known as 94.9 The Bull in Atlanta, GA.
-She can be heard daily on WUBL (Atlanta), WKKT (Charlotte),WPGB (Pittsburgh), KVET (Austin), WQIK (Jacksonville).
-WTQR (Greensboro). and WKSF (Asheville).
-She has more than 25 years of experience both on and off the air in radio broadcasting & television and can also be heard weekly on 45 other Country radio stations across the United States, and streamed on desktop or mobile devices via the iHeartRadio Country channel.
+She is the Music Director at IHeartMedia radio station WUBL, known as 94.9 The Bull in Atlanta, GA.
+She can be heard daily on WUBL (Atlanta), WPGB (Pittsburgh), KVET (Austin), WNCB (Raleigh), WTQR (Greensboro), WQIK (Jacksonville). and WKSF (Asheville).
+She has more than 35 years of experience both on and off the air in radio broadcasting & television and can also be heard weekly on 45 other Country_radio stations across the United States, and streamed on desktop or mobile devices via the iHeartRadio Country channel.